Just a reminder that, as mentioned in our January 15 newsletter, our weekly newsletters and

 Friends, the Manhattan-set ensemble sitcom created by David Crane and Marta Kauffman, and starring (in alphabetical order by last name) Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc, Matthew Perry and David Schwimmer, originally aired on NBC (and Global in Canada) from 1994 to 2004.

 Since that time, syndicated repeats of the series have aired on a number of television channels, most recently Bell Media-owned outlets like CTV Comedy Channel and Much (it's also available on U.S. superstations like Peachtree TV).

 As well, from January 1, 2015 to December 30, 2020, the series had also been available for streaming in Canada on Netflix:

 However, after almost six years, on Thursday, December 31, 2020, the streaming rights to the series moved to Crave, the subscription streaming service owned by Bell Media, as announced on December 1:

 As a result, Friends is now available on Crave as part of the entry-level Crave package which is $9.99 (plus applicable sales taxes) per month with a direct subscription, and occasionally cheaper when subscribed to through TV service providers.

-This news means it is very likely that Crave will also carry the Friends reunion special now scheduled to be released in 2021.
-However, as that special was commissioned as an HBO Max Original, it falls under separate distribution terms and will likely only be available in the Movies + HBO tier, which is an additional $9.99 per month (for a monthly total of $19.98).
-The same caveat applied to the Fresh Prince reunion when it was released on Crave in November 2020.)
+Unlike the series itself, as the reunion special was commissioned as an HBO Max Original, it is currently only available in Crave's Movies + HBO and Super Écran tiers, either of which is an additional $9.99 per month (for a monthly total of $19.98).
+The same caveat applied to the Fresh Prince of Bel-Air reunion when it was released on Crave in November 2020.

 Who owns "Friends"?